 The largest contributor to atmospheric load of PCBs is potentially dielectric fluids that are spilled or otherwise released from transformers and capacitors that utilized the fluids for proper operation.
 When heated due to electrical load, transformers develop positive internal pressure, which can result in release of PCB-containing vapors.

 In the year 1970, dielectric fluids accounted for 56 percent of the PCBs manufactured in the US.
 Plasticizers and hydraulic fluids and lubricants were the next largest categories at 30 and 12 percent respectively.
 The National Response Center (maintained by EPA) is notified of releases of PCBs that exceed reportable quantities.
-From 1990 through 2002, over 1000 PCB releases were reported in the Great Lakes states.
-These reports typically involved “accidents or illicit activities involving transformers or capacitors, such as a capacitor leaking due to an electrical failure, vandalism of transformers, transformer fires, and illegal dumping.”
+To emphasize the point that PCBs are not simply related to past releases (i.e., legacy contamination), data indicates that from 1990 through 2002, over 1000 PCB releases were reported in the Great Lakes states.
+These reported releases typically involved accidents or illicit activities involving transformers or capacitors, such as a capacitor leaking due to an electrical failure, vandalism of transformers, transformer fires, and illegal dumping.

-PCBs are listed as a group as one of 188 hazardous air pollutants (HAPs) listed under section 112(b) of the 1990 Clean Air Act Amendments and is regulated from more than 170 industrial source categories.
-PCB incinerators and other authorized PCB activities must be in compliance with the requirements of the CAA.
+PCBs are listed as a group as one of 188 hazardous air pollutants (HAPs) under section 112(b) of the 1990 Clean Air Act Amendments.
+Incineration of PCBs is regulated under 60 CFR 761.
+However, there are currently no PCB incinerators in the Chesapeake Bay Watershed.
 The EPA also established National Emissions Standards for Hazardous Air Pollutants (NESHAP) under the CAA to protect the public and lists PCBs as one of 33 Hazardous Air Pollutants (HAPs) presenting the greatest threat to public health in urban areas.

 Atmospheric Gaps